-As my regular readers already know, I’ve been on keto for over a year now.
-I stumbled upon it quite by accident, as I had just recovered from a broken toe, and was finally ready to redeem my membership prize to an online fitness coaching program that I had won about six months earlier.
-By the time I got to it, my coach was moving … Continue reading Keto and Intermittent Fasting
+I’ve been on keto for nearly two years now.
+I stumbled upon it quite by accident, as I had just recovered from a fracture, and was finally ready to get back into exercising regularly.
+By the time I got to it, my coach was moving onto bigger and better things.
+Having read her blog, her e-books, and all of her online information, I knew I … Continue reading Keto and Intermittent Fasting

 I just finished listening to the 2003 Massey Lecture Series by Thomas King.
 He’s such an awesome story teller.
 Listening to him so wittily talking about everything that has gone on and continues to happen to us Natives is simultaneously heart-warming and heart-wrenching.
 I found myself laughing out loud, and yelling “Yes!
 Exactly!” thank Goodness I listen on my own in the car.
 But by … Continue reading Tribal